Vinit-joshi2/-payments.csv-and-customer_orders.csv/README.md

 - Most months have average order values between 240–260, suggesting pricing consistency.

-- Pending orders tend to have slightly higher average values in months like June, February, and November, possibly reflecting premium items waiting confirmation.
+- Pending orders tend to have slightly higher average values in months like June, February, and November

 <h4>